onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

 Specifying the subnet is not required; it is optional.

-If the network (external or internal) that the port is attaching to only contains one subnet, specifying the subnet is superfluous.
+If the network (ONAP external or ONAP internal) that the port is attaching to only contains one subnet, specifying the subnet is superfluous.
 The IP address will be assigned from the one existing subnet.

-If the network (external or internal) that the port is attaching to contains two or more subnets, specifying the subnet in the ``fixed_ips`` map property ``subnet`` determines which subnet the IP address will be assigned from.
+If the network (ONAP external or ONAP internal) that the port is attaching to contains two or more subnets, specifying the subnet in the ``fixed_ips`` map property ``subnet`` determines which subnet the IP address will be assigned from.

-If the network (external or internal) that the port is attaching to contains two or more subnets, and the subnet is not is not specified, OpenStack will randomly determine which subnet the IP address will be assigned from.
+If the network (ONAP external or ONAP internal) that the port is attaching to contains two or more subnets, and the subnet is not is not specified, OpenStack will randomly determine which subnet the IP address will be assigned from.